euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

           \nabla T \cdot \underline{n} &=& 0 \mbox{ on } \Gamma_N \;,

-where the second equation is the Dirichlet (or essential) boundary condition and the third line is the Neumann (or natural) boundary condition and corresponds to a flux through the boundary.
+where the second equation is the Dirichlet (or essential) boundary condition and the third equation is the Neumann (or natural) boundary condition that corresponds to a flux through the boundary.

 The operator :math:`\Delta` has second derivatives - that means that the solution :math:`T` needs to have continuous first derivatives, or, it has to be from :math:`C^1` function space - this is often not possible in examples from practice.
-Instead, a *weak solution* is sought, that satisfies: Find :math:`T
+Instead, a *weak solution* is sought that satisfies: Find :math:`T
 \in H^1(\Omega)`

 .. math::